 Ticketing is handled by Operatunity and entry is by ticket only.

 What is included in the ticket price?

-Our ticket price includes a professional, fun concert, lunch, programme, booking fees and GST; there are no hidden costs!
+Our ticket price includes a professional, fun concert, programme, booking fees and GST, and even lunch after the show; there are no hidden costs!

 How to Book?